|Bivalent (Omicron) Booster Dose Clinics: |

 To see live or recorded videos of the Board of County Commissioners’ meeting, go to www.co.jefferson.wa.us and click on “Videos of Meetings” on the lower left side of the screen.
 Choose “Streaming Live” or “Recorded.”

 If you have symptoms like cough, fever, or other respiratory problems, call your healthcare provider.
 Isolate yourself and wear a mask before leaving the house.
-Do not go to the emergency room.
-Emergency rooms need to be able to serve those with the most critical needs.

 If you are having a medical emergency, call 9-1-1.